globalspin/martian-cities-org/README.md

 This site is a work-in-progress, intended for development over at least a decade, starting in 2013.

+The source content and compiled output of this site are provided under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/deed.en_US).

+## Site sections

+### Patterns

+Design patterns are the core of this document.
+A pattern isn't a design or a normative statement; it's a description of some common idea that has been seen as successful in human cities.

+### Designs

+Reference designs illustrate how the patterns are used to inform the city design process.
+These designs should be sketches rather than plans, evocative and inspirational rather than prescriptive.

+### Articles

+Each article explores an aspect of Martian city design.
+The articles may feature reference designs or patterns, but they may also present related ideas or design challenges.

 ## Contributing

 To contribute a pattern, article, or reference design: